WhatsApp Business API 2026: 5 Major Changes You Should Know

 What changed?

-- Multi-step reasoning within a single workflow
+- Multi-step reasoning within a single workflow (the bot can think through several steps before responding)

-- ChatTrigger node with session management
+- ChatTrigger node with session management (keeps each user’s conversation separate)

 What this means in practice

-- n8n flow for messages
+- n8n to handle the flow of messages

 - AI Agent node with built-in memory

-- Zero external backend
+- No external backend needed at all

 Impact on development cost